(Updated on August 25, 2022)

 In addition to weak brakes, you will also experience noisy brakes as you step on the brake pedal.
 This will happen over time because brake drums are not good at absorbing the heat from braking.

 This causes heat to build up and put stress on the braking system.
-Then, when the brake shoes push against the drums, there will be annoying scrape noises to follow.
+Then, when the brake shoes push against the drums, there will be annoying scraping or grinding noises that follow.

 As mentioned, the brake drums will get worn out throughout time as you continue using your brakes.
 When they get too worn out, you will start to feel vibrations coming from the brake pedal when you put your foot on it.